Frustration-free Hamiltonians supporting Majorana zero edge modes: Introduction

 \section{Introduction}

 Majorana fermions were first conceived by Ettore Majorana as a real solution to the Dirac equation \cite{E_Majorana_1937}, and being real means that these fermions are their own anti-particles.
 In condensed matter systems, the Majorana fermion is a Hermitian fermionic operator.
 It is of particular importance when it commutes with the system's Hamiltonian and corresponds to a localised zero-energy mode.
 The reason for this is that the presence of such modes indicates that the fermionic system is in a topologically-ordered phase.
-The prototypical example of such a system is a theoretical model for a superconducting wire, the ``Kitaev chain'' \cite{Kitaev}.
-This describes a line of non-interacting spinless (complex) fermions, where the Cooper pairs are bound via a $p$-wave pairing, and the system conserves the fermionic parity (fermion number modulo 2).
-Kitaev demonstrated that, for certain ranges of the Hamiltonian parameters, there is a phase where two zero-energy modes exist and these correspond to Majorana fermions exponentially localised at either end of the chain.
+The prototypical example of such a system is a theoretical model for a superconducting wire, the ``Kitaev chain'' \cite{Kitaev}, and it describes a line of non-interacting spinless (complex) fermions, where the Cooper pairs are bound via a $p$-wave pairing.
+Kitaev demonstrated that, for certain ranges of the Hamiltonian parameters, there is a phase where two gapless boundary modes exist and these correspond to Majorana fermions exponentially localised at opposite end of the chain.
 The modes persist even in the presence of symmetry-preserving local perturbations.
 We will call such topologically-protected Majorana fermions ``Majorana zero modes'' (MZMs).

 The presence of two MZMs implies the Hamiltonian possesses a two-fold degenerate ground space, therefore this degeneracy is also robust against local noise and the ground states cannot be distinguished by local measurements.
 The ground space states can be used to encode quantum information in a fault-tolerant way.
 Subsequent studies have demonstrated that, indeed, systems with MZMs form promising candidates for building a quantum memory \cite{Q_Memory}.
 Furthermore, as MZMs display non-Abelian statistics upon braiding, a collection of Majorana wires could provide a realisation of a topological quantum computer.
 For a review of this topic see Refs.~\cite{alicea2012, SFN_2015}.
 A number of theoretical proposals, including those, for instance, in Refs.~\cite{oreg2010,lutchyn2010,alicea2011,jiang2011}, have addressed the challenging task of producing and controlling MZMs in systems ranging from cold atomic gases to solid state materials.
 Signatures of MZMs have been reported in several recent experiments at the interface of topological insulators and superconductors \cite{Expt1_2012,Expt2_2012,Expt3_2012,Expt1_2013}, in ferromagnetic chains on a superconductor \cite{Expt_2014}, and in quantum spin liquids \cite{Expt_2016}.